Real-life ‘Fast and Furious’: Car sent flying over tow truck in Georgia, video shows

 VALDOSTA, Georgia (AP) — It looks like a scene from a Hollywood blockbuster.
 A sedan rockets into the air after driving up the ramp of a flatbed tow truck on a Georgia highway.
 And the whole crash is caught on video by an officer’s body camera.

-Shocked motorists and law enforcement watched in horror as the Nissan Altima was launched 120 feet (37 meters) down the highway in Lowndes County, according to police report on the May 24 crash.
+Shocked motorists and law enforcement watched in horror as the Nissan Altima was launched 120 feet down the highway in Lowndes County, according to police report on the May 24 crash.

 The driver was a 21-year-old woman from Florida, the report says.
 She was taken to South Georgia Medical Center with serious injuries, Georgia State Patrol spokesperson Courtney Floyd said Wednesday.